unahouExosite/docs/rpc/README.md

 }
 ```

-* `"limits"`: `<limit>` is either number representing a limit on the number of the thing the client can own/use, or `"inherit"`, which inherits the limit of the new client's owner.
+* `"limits"` is an object containing limits for various entities and consumables. `<limit>` is either number representing a limit on the number of the thing the client can own/use, or `"inherit"`, which inherits the limit of the new client's owner.
 The default limit is 0.

-    `"client"`, `"dataport"`, `"datarule"`, `"dispatch"`: The number of each type of resource this client can own.
+    `"client"`, `"dataport"`, `"datarule"`, `"dispatch"` represent the number of each type of resource this client can own.

-    `"disk"`: The amount of disk space this client can occupy.
+    `"disk"` is the amount of disk space this client can occupy.
 Currently this limit is not enforced.

-    `"email"`, `"http"`, `"sms"`, `"xmpp"`: The number of each type of dispatch this client can use on a daily basis.
+    `"email"`, `"http"`, `"sms"`, `"xmpp"` is the number of each type of dispatch this client can use on a daily basis.

-    `"email_bucket"`, `"http_buckket"`, `"sms_bucket"`, `"xmpp_bucket"`: TODO
+    `"email_bucket"`, `"http_buckket"`, `"sms_bucket"`, `"xmpp_bucket"` TODO

-    `"io"`: The number of One Platform API calls this client can make on a daily basis.
+    `"io"` is the number of One Platform API calls this client can make on a daily basis.

-    `"share"`: The number of shares this client can create.
+    `"share"` is the number of shares this client can create.

-* `"locked"`: When this field is set to 'true', the client is not allowed to interact with the One Platform.
+* `"locked"`, if set to `true`, prevents this client from interacting with the One Platform.
 Every API call will return the error code 'locked'.

-* `"meta"`: General purpose metadata.
+* `"meta"` is general purpose metadata.
+It can be used for application-specific purposes.
+For example, Portals uses meta to store a client's vendor and model, among other things.

-* `"name"`: A descriptive name.
+* `"name"` is a descriptive name.
 This field has no further function and the One Platform does not use this name to identify the resource.

-* `"public"`: TODO
+* `"public"` TODO

 #####response